mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/memory-and-caching.typ

 Thus, if one such request starts by accessing the second-to-last byte in a block, then the last one, it is reasonable to assume that the next request will be for the first byte in the next block.
 Using this information, the cache can begin loading the block before it is even known to be needed---called _prefetching_.

-=== Memory Models
+=== Consistency Models

 ISA documents generally do not specify how a cache---or any other structures interacting with memory---should behave.
 Whether a certain implementation is a valid one depends on the memory  model of the ISA.

-Memory models specify which effective orderings of memory accesses are valid in different scenarios.
+Consistency models specify which effective orderings of memory accesses are valid in different scenarios.
 Explaining the concept in full detail is too great an undertaking, so we have settled for a simple example with two cores: one executing two store instructions, and another executing two load instructions.

 @lst:ordering-example shows instructions executed on two different cores.
 $A$ and $B$ are values stored in memory.
 These values are both set to 0 before execution starts.
-A memory model says which possible values Core 2 ($C_2$) can observe for $A$ and $B$, and what the value of one implies about the value of the other.
+A consistency model says which possible values Core 2 ($C_2$) can observe for $A$ and $B$, and what the value of one implies about the value of the other.

 #figure(grid(columns: (auto, ) * 2, gutter: 60pt, [
   ```